-In connection with the Spin-Off, BroadbandSPV will enter into a margin loan agreement (the Margin Loan Agreement) pursuant to which BroadbandSPV will borrow \$320 million prior to the completion of the Spin-Off and we will have \$80 million available to be drawn.
-The obligations under the Margin Loan Agreement are secured by a portion of our ownership interest in Charter, and such equity interests will be held through BroadbandSPV.
-The terms of the Margin Loan Agreement may limit our company's ability to secure additional financing on favorable terms, and our cash flow from operations may be insufficient to satisfy our financial obligations under indebtedness outstanding from time to time.
+In connection with the Spin-Off, BroadbandSPV will enter into two margin loan agreements (the Margin Loan Agreements) pursuant to which BroadbandSPV will borrow \$320 million prior to the completion of the Spin-Off and we will have \$80 million available to be drawn immediately following the Spin-Off, a portion of which is expected to be used to fund the exercise of our warrants to acquire additional shares of Charter common stock following the Spin-Off.
+The obligations under the Margin Loan Agreements are guaranteed solely by our company and are secured by a portion of our ownership interest in Charter.
+Such equity interests will be held through BroadbandSPV.
+The terms of the Margin Loan Agreements may limit our company's ability to secure additional financing on favorable terms, and our cash flow from operations may be insufficient to satisfy our financial obligations under indebtedness outstanding from time to time.
 Our ability to secure additional financing and satisfy our financial obligations will depend upon the operating performance of our subsidiary, TruePosition, the value of our investment in Charter, prevailing general economic and credit market conditions, including interest rate levels and the availability of credit generally, and financial, business and other factors, many of which are beyond our control.
-There can be no assurance that sufficient financing will be available on desirable terms or at all.
+There can be no assurance that sufficient financing will be available or desirable terms or at all.
 If financing is not available when needed or is not available on favorable terms, we may be unable to take advantage of business or market opportunities as they arise, which could have a material adverse effect on our business and financial condition.